ZenX6/ZenX6/README.md

 - 👋 Hi, I’m @ZenX6
 - 👀 I’m interested in coding, fitnessing
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on any project